01 of 10

 10 of 10

-As the time for your visit approaches, you should give the hotel a brief phone call.
+As the time for your visit approaches, give the hotel a brief phone call.
 If it's a chain (and most Priceline hotels are), don't call the corporate toll-free number.
-Call the front desk of the hotel and be certain they know you've pre-paid your reservation and you'll indeed be arriving on the reserved date.
+Call the front desk of the hotel and be certain they know you've pre-paid your reservation, and you'll indeed be arriving on the reserved date.